olga-khab/msa-power-apps-pickle/README.md

 The matching process itself is the most computationally-heavy part.
 At the moment, the matching is basic and is done in O(m\*n) time, where m is the number of features to match on and n is the number of users.
 A more efficient data structure and matching process will be needed to fully implement multi-person and multi-business-unit matching and maintain a reasonable speed and UX as the number of users and matching features grows.
 That said, the matching should be kept simple to avoid excessive personalisation and dating-like experience, as the primary function of the app is to pair people in a professional context to do things at lunchtime.

-Pickle is currently a business version of the broader app I am planning to make.
+Pickle is a business version of the broader app I am planning to make.
 On the larger scale, Pickle will enable anyone to look for lunchtime buddies.
 This means that the business unit and seniority preferences will be replaced with something more general, like industry/professional interest, age bracket, location and preferred places to eat.
-Neither version of the app will involve user photos or a lot of personal details, as the app is not intended for dating purposes.
+Neither version will involve user photos or a lot of personal details, as the app is not intended for dating purposes and should remain wholesome.
+A potential next step would be to create a university version - in this case business units could be replaced with degrees (degree lists would be specific to each University or college).

 ### Future feature improvements
 Some of the features that will be implemented in future iterations include: